 As you might imagine, this “fuzziness” about the concept of giftedness makes it difficult, if not impossible, for schools to create robust programming to challenge and engage these students.

 However, there is enough agreement that some patterns emerge.
 A review of the literature and survey of schools reveals three paradigms of gifted education: the gifted child paradigm, the talent development paradigm, and the differentiation paradigm.
-This theoretical framework is most notably discussed by David Yun Dai and Fei Chen in their book, Paradigms of Gifted Education: A Guide to Theory-Based, Practice-Focused Research.
-The distinctions between them are small but significant, in that they inform schools’ curriculum and programming even if a school does not explicitly belong to or endorse one perspective or another.
+This three-part theoretical framework is most notably described in detail by David Yun Dai and Fei Chen in their 2013 book, Paradigms of Gifted Education: A Guide to Theory-Based, Practice-Focused Research.
+The distinctions between these perspectives are small but significant, in that they inform schools’ curriculum and programming even if a school does not explicitly belong to or endorse one perspective or another.
 For parents, it’s important to understand the way a school sees giftedness to fully understand the goals of their programming and evaluate its “fit” for their child.
 Educators need to recognize which of the paradigms they subscribe to — and which one their school subscribes to, especially if they are not aligned.

 The Gifted Child Paradigm